pipipipi2002/pmb_stm32/README.md

 Another reason for this project is to learn Rust.
 The master branch shall be kept in C, while another branch will be in Rust (to be added).

 ## Feature list / Wish list
-- Port over current status to LibOpenCM3
+- Port over current status to LibOpenCM3 (DONE)
-- RTOS
-- Implement Error logging and storage to flash
+- Implement Error logging (DONE) and storage to flash
 - Implement CAN Boot Flashloader (maybe boot flash updater)
 - Implement graphics using LVGL library
+- RTOS
 - RUST

 # Setup